joakimsk/docs/docs/restapi2.rst

    :form tfrom: (optional) Start of timespan to search [1]_

    :status 200: Ok
-   :status 400: Cannot parse number or time-string
+   :status 400: Cannot parse number | date/time
    :status 500: If something went wrong with the database SQL query

    :>jsonarr Date time: Timestamp for packet or when received